 8. Always Look To Improve

 Takealot is constantly re-engineering its processes, like picking, packing and improving delivery times to reduce costs and improve customer service.
-“E-commerce is a tough business – we deal with every part of the value chain, including the consumers,” says Reid in the Moneyweb article.
+“E-commerce is a tough business – we deal with every part of the value chain, including the consumers,” said Reid in the Moneyweb article.

 According to MyBroadband, Takelot is currently burning through millions of rands per month to support its high operating costs, large staff complement, and aggressive marketing and customer acquisition initiatives.